materiaraiding/materiaraiding-old/visitorsguide.md

 {: .no_toc }

 {: .warning }
-This page is new and is a work-in-progress, some sections are incomplete.
+This page is new and currently a work-in-progress, some sections are incomplete.
 We hope to have this finished soon.

 G'day and welcome to the Oceanic datacenter, Here in the land Down Under (and surrounding regions), we do things a bit differently when it comes to ultimate and savage raids.
 It's not just about throwing another shrimp on the barbie; it's about mastering the unique strategies that our local raiding community swears by.
 We'll explore how Oceanic raiders tackle the toughest challenges with a fair dinkum approach and what sets us apart from the rest of the FF14 world.
 So, let's crack on and delve into the nitty-gritty of Oceanic's raiding scene!